MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/variations-overview.md

 - **Variations Propagate Sites and Lists Job Definition** Creates variation sites and lists when the **Create Everywhere** option is enabled.
 By default, this timer job runs every 30 minutes.

 > [!NOTE]
-> Timer jobs are not configurable in SharePoint Online.
+> Timer jobs are not configurable in SharePoint.

 For information about timer jobs, see [View timer job status in SharePoint Server 2016](view-timer-job-status.md).